 John Crudgington | Head of Health and Physical Wellbeing

-I joined Help for Heroes in August 2015 with over 10 years’ experience in the field of health and wellbeing.
-After graduating I initially set out as a personal trainer before moving into health screening and training delivery.
-I then joined AXA PPP healthcare where I helped develop a corporate wellbeing business to support workplace health and wellbeing.
-Having worked in private healthcare for some time I decided that it was time for a change and I feel very fortunate to work at Help for Heroes.
-I really enjoy what I do and am proud to be part of such a great team.
+John Crudgington joined us in 2015.
+With over a decade of experience in the field of health and wellbeing, John initially set out as a personal trainer before moving into health screening and training delivery.
+Moving on to join AXA PPP healthcare, he helped develop a corporate wellbeing business to support workplace health and wellbeing.
+Having worked in private healthcare for some time John decided it was time for a change and joined us as Head of Health and Physical Wellbeing, before moving into the role of Central Operations Manager in 2018.

 Ollie Metcalfe | Head of Fellowship